SuperOfficeDocs/superoffice-docs/docs/mirroring/index.md

 The Mirroring Client service obtains access to the database by submitting the **Context Id** of the customer ("cust1234"), which uniquely identifies the customer in the online universe.

-Whoever sets up database mirroring, is responsible if it breaks or stops!If you restore your primary database from backup, you should discard the mirror. **Backup-and-restore cycles during a failed upgrade do not trigger a mirror wipe.**
+Whoever sets up database mirroring, is responsible if it breaks or stops!
+If you restore your primary database from backup, you should discard the mirror. **Backup-and-restore cycles during a failed upgrade do not trigger a mirror wipe.**

 ## Provisioning